Back To Search Results

 Vascular Disorders: Capillary leak syndrome

-Miscellaneous: xerophthalmia, visual problems, cheilitis, rhinitis, pseudotumor cerebri, tinnitus, and epistaxis, hepatitis
+Miscellaneous: Xerophthalmia, visual problems, cheilitis, rhinitis, pseudotumor cerebri, tinnitus, epistaxis, and hepatitis

 Laboratory Abnormality: Hypercholesterolemia, increased liver enzymes, increased creatinine phosphokinase, hepatotoxicity, hypertriglyceridemia, hyperglycemia, hypoglycemia, reticulocytosis

-Absolute Contraindications
+Contraindications

 • Pregnancy or woman who is likely to become pregnant